Apps

 App Store Approval: A Real Difference Between Stacks

-App Store approval rates differ subtly across stacks in 2026, and most indie devs don't realize this until they hit a rejection.
-Swift apps clear review fastest and with the lowest rejection rate because they use Apple's intended frameworks in the intended way.
-Flutter and React Native apps occasionally get flagged for: non-standard navigation patterns, animations or behaviors that feel non-iOS, missing privacy manifest declarations for third-party SDKs, and iOS-specific accessibility issues.
-None of these are dealbreakers, but they're more common with cross-platform stacks.
-The implication: budget extra time for App Review iterations on cross-platform apps.
-A Swift app I've watched go through review typically clears in 12-48 hours; a Flutter or React Native app sometimes takes 3-7 days due to one or two rejection rounds.
-For an indie dev shipping monthly updates, this delay compounds.
-Understanding the approval process matters more than most developers expect — see Apple App Review guide for the full approval playbook.
+The practical implication: budget extra time for App Review iterations on cross-platform apps.
+A Swift app I've watched go through review typically clears in 12 to 48 hours; a Flutter or React Native app sometimes takes 3 to 7 days because of one or two rejection rounds.
+For an indie shipping monthly updates, that delay compounds across the year.
+Understanding the approval process matters more than most developers expect — see the Apple App Review guide for the full playbook, and the official Apple App Store for developers hub for the current rules.

 Subscription and In-App Purchase Integration

-If your app monetizes through subscriptions or in-app purchases — which is the dominant indie monetization model in 2026 — StoreKit integration matters enormously.
-Swift has first-class StoreKit 2 support, with elegant async APIs, automatic transaction handling, and tight integration with Apple's subscription analytics.
-Flutter relies on community packages or RevenueCat to wrap StoreKit, which works fine but adds dependency management overhead.
+If your app monetizes through subscriptions or in-app purchases — the dominant indie model in 2026 — StoreKit integration matters enormously.
+Swift has first-class StoreKit 2 support: elegant async APIs, automatic transaction handling, and tight integration with Apple's subscription analytics.
+Flutter relies on community packages or RevenueCat to wrap StoreKit, which works fine but adds dependency-management overhead.
 React Native is similar — community packages or RevenueCat.
-The pattern most indie devs use across all three stacks: RevenueCat as the subscription management layer.
-RevenueCat abstracts StoreKit complexity, handles receipt validation, supports A/B testing, and provides analytics across iOS and Android.
-At indie scale, RevenueCat is essentially free (under $10K MTR), and the time savings versus rolling your own subscription handling are massive.
-Whichever stack you pick, plan for RevenueCat.
-The differentiator becomes: how cleanly does the stack let you wire RevenueCat into your UI?
-Swift wins on this dimension; the other two are fine but require a bit more glue code.
-See subscription vs in-app purchases for the monetization decision.

 What I'd Pick in 2026 for Different Indie Profiles